Skip to content

 Saad Tayeb Hassan ( Sheikh )

-Chief of Energy sector - Power generation
+Energy sector - Power generation

 Tourism Sector